BLADE: Block-Sparse Attention Meets Step Distillation for Efficient Video Generation: Experiment

 Notably, while the kernel speedup is more than 3$\times$, the E2E gain is sub-linear.
 This suggests that attention is no longer the dominant bottleneck in the distilled model; instead, other operations (e.g.,the VAE encoder/decoder and non-attention layers within the transformer) begin to dominate the runtime.
 This shift validates the effectiveness of our targeted kernel optimization in minimizing attention overhead within modern diffusion pipelines.

-\subsection{Comparison of Sparse Attention Mechanisms}
+\subsection{COMPARISON OF SPARSE ATTENTION MECHANISMS}

 To isolate the performance of the ASA mechanism itself, we compare it against other sparse attention methods in a training-free inference setting on Wan2.1-1.3B.
-Table \ref{tab:ablation_attn} shows that at a comparable sparsity level of 0.75, ASA significantly outperforms STA and SVG in both PSNR and SSIM, establishing its superiority as a dynamic attention mechanism.
-Videos sampled by different methods are shown in Figure~\ref{fig:SSIM_compare}. \textbf{Further ablation studies, including human evaluation results, are provided in the Appendix.}
+For sparse inference, the first two steps adopt FA2, while the remaining steps use sparse attention.
+Table \ref{tab:ablation_attn} shows that at at a similar sparsity level, ASA significantly outperforms STA\citep{zhang2025fastvideogenerationsliding}, RaA\citep{li2025radialattentiononlogn} and SVG\citep{xi2025sparsevideogenacceleratingvideo} in both PSNR and SSIM, establishing its superiority as a dynamic attention mechanism.
+Videos sampled by different methods are shown in Figure~\ref{fig:SSIM_compare}.
+Further ablation studies, including human evaluation results, are provided in the Appendix \ref{AppendixA}.